justin-marian/void-verse/README.md

 1) **Correct Memory Allocation**: Memory should be dynamically allocated for all strings and structures used.
    - Static declarations **ARE NOT PERMITED**.
-2) **Proper Memory Deallocation**: Memory should be deallocated correctly and completely, we use Valgrind for testing.
+2) **Proper Memory Deallocation**: Memory should be deallocated correctly and completely.
-   - The program should not display any invalid reads or memory leaks.
+   - It should not display any invalid reads or memory leaks.
 Errors related to redirection will not be penalized.

 To ensure proper memory management, Valgrind will be used for memory leak detection and debugging.
 The following command can be used to run Valgrind: